Thursday, November 21, 2024

 If you’re in good shape, you will find this a pleasant stage.
 The landscape is beautiful, and you have a couple of intermediate stages to rest and have a coffee or even lunch break.
 It took me seven hours to complete this stage, walking very slowly with pain in my feet, with a lunch break of nearly one hour.

 Zafra could be a good stage to spend a rest day if you choose to do so.
-The albergue there is great, offers an amazing dinner where you can socialize with other pilgrims, and is run by the friendliest and most welcoming hospitaleros.
+The albergue here is great.
+It offers an amazing dinner where you can socialize with other pilgrims and is run by the friendliest and most welcoming hospitaleros.

 • Intermediate stages: Calzadilla de los Barros (6.4 km from Fuente de Cantos), Puebla de Sancho Pérez (14 km from Calzadilla de los Barros)